reineimi/archpoi/README.md

 > Same as `poi.extra`, but containing packages I use.
 Perhaps you'd wanna use them too, who knows?

 - `sh` .bashrc
 > Not listed here but will be included.
 This  a [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) profile.
-It contians useful command shortcuts you might wanna use often.
+It contians handy command shortcuts you might wanna use often.
 You can view it [here](https://github.com/reineimi/arch/blob/x/.bashrc).
 <hr>

 # GNOME?